digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

 Configure the HTTP JSON API Service
 ===================================

-You can configure the JSON API through the standard canton config file:
+You can configure the JSON API through the standard Canton config file:

 .. code-block:: shell